coracle-social/coracle/README.md

 # Bugs

+- [ ] Reduce reflow on feeds from new stuff coming in
 - [ ] Follow fiatjaf's vision of clients being smart and connecting to recommended relays to fetch content
 - [ ] Add alerts for replies to posts the user liked
 - [ ] Stack views so scroll position isn't lost on navigation